Spring Online Master Naturalist Course

 Tuesdays, February 2nd – April 20th, 2021 + Field Weekend – April 17-18

 Our immersive online certification course will help you develop a naturalist state of mind and essential skills through a blend of recorded webinars, live online classes, guided independent study, and an in-person field weekend.
 Engage with the course anytime, anywhere.
 The online format can fit your schedule.
 Though attending the field weekend and live online classes is highly encouraged, they will be recorded and supplemental material can be provided.
+This class is perfect for the self-motivated, curious, and driven learner.

 Learning Platforms: Zoom and Google Classroom